 12. Niagara Falls Helicopter Tour From the USA Side

 Your flight takes off from a helipad just a few miles from the falls.
-Hovering over the majestic waterfalls, you will get impressed by the stunning aerial views of Niagara Falls from 2500 feet up.
+Hovering over the majestic waterfalls, you will be impressed by the stunning aerial views of Niagara Falls from 2500 feet up.
 You will also observe the Niagara River, Niagara Gorge and the swirling Rapids.

 13. Prospect Point